Meet Your North American Wild Turkeys

 “It’s always an adventure when you’re chasing Gould’s turkeys,” Warbritton said.
 “One time, I even got bed bugs in Mexico when I was chasing them.”

 The Ocellated subspecies looks and sounds nothing like the other subspecies.
 It has a unique gobble, long spurs, and lives only in Guatemala and Belize in Mexico’s Yucatan Peninsula.
 Iridescent feathers that mimic a rainbow make this bird look freakish compared to other turkeys.
-It also has no beard, and it’s North America’s smallest turkey, topping out at roughly 12 pounds.
+It also has no beard and tops out at roughly 12 pounds.

 No matter where you live in the United States, you’ll find ample opportunities to hunt turkeys this spring.
 Embark on your own turkey tour, and pursue various subspecies in other states.
 You’ll test your turkey-hunting skills, see new sights, and create bowhunting memories that’ll last a lifetime.